Interval counters — calculate interval messages

 • message — copy part or full JSON representation of the message into the interval. "method" defines which encountered valid message to copy — either first, last or each.
 When each method is specified, the result of the counter will be an array of messages.
 With fields, you may limit the copy to contain only specified fields.
 And extremum field allows you to find message(s) with a specific minimum or maximum value, for example detect the time and position of the largest message latency or message with the highest speed.

-All counter types except datetime, interval, and calc are dealing with device messages, calculating each message according to the interval selector one by one. calc counter querying the database for intervals generated by referenced calculator, datetime and interval counters use the generated interval message and run on top of it.
+All counter types except datetime, interval, and calc are dealing only with device messages, calculating each message according to the interval selector one by one. calc counter querying the database for intervals generated by referenced calculator, datetime and interval counters use the generated interval message and run on top of it.
+And only interval and accumulator types of counters are accessing values from the interval JSON.
 Note: When using interval and accumulator types, pay attention to the order of counters — pre-calculated values used in the interval expression should all go above it.

 If counter value could not be calculated due to some reason null value will be stored in interval JSON instead.